AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 TODO give actual steps

-TODO Rename the task in teh config file and see in QCG that it appears under a different name.
+You can rename the task by simply changing its name in the config file.
+Change the name from `QcTask` to whatever you like and run it again (no need to recompile).
+You should see the new name appear in the QCG.

 ## Addition of a Check